• Free shipping on all orders

 4. Olive Oil

-Did you know that the olive oil that you use on your hair can have immense benefits for your canine friends?
+Did you know that olive oil can benefit your canine friend?
 Using olive oil with a de-matting brush leaves the coat mat-free, shiny, and healthy.
 Here’s how to use olive oil for matted dog hair:

 How to use it: